sakshijain070198/Pima_Indians_Diabetes/README.md

 # File Structure

-`DataSet\PimaIndianDiabetesData`: Detailed report on the approach,analysis and outcome from the dataset
+`diabetes.csv`: Raw Pima dataset

-`PythonFile\PIMA_Diabetes_EDA_Modelling`: This python file contains the EDA(Univariate and bivariate analysis), imputation methods and predictive modeling for the dataset
+`PIMA Diabetes EDA.ipynb`: This python file contains the EDA(Univariate and bivariate analysis), imputation methods and predictive modeling for the dataset

-`Report\Report`: Detailed report on the approach,analysis and outcome from the dataset
+`Report`: Detailed report on the approach,analysis and outcome from the dataset

 # References